 Change paragraphs 6 and 7 of 7.3.2.30 as follows:

 The Minimum Service Interval field is 4 octets long and contains an unsigned integer that specifies the minimum interval, in microseconds, between the start of two successive SPs.
-If the TSPEC element is included within a GCR Request element that has the GCR delivery method set to GCR-SP, a Minimum Service Interval field equal to 0 indicates that Service Periods up to the Maximum Service Interval are requested, including the continuous service period used by the Active GCR-SP delivery method.
+If the TSPEC element is included within a GCR Request subelement(#1219) that has the GCR delivery method set to GCR-SP, a Minimum Service Interval field equal to 0 indicates that Service Periods up to the Maximum Service Interval are requested, including the continuous service period used by the Active GCR-SP delivery method.

 The Maximum Service Interval field is 4 octets long and contains an unsigned integer that specifies the maximum interval, in microseconds, between the start of two successive SPs.
 The Maximum Service Interval field is greater than or equal to the Minimum Service Interval.
-If the TSPEC element is included within a GCR Request element that has the GCR delivery method set to GCR-SP, a Maximum Service Interval field equal to 0 indicates that the continuous service period used by the Active GCR-SP delivery method is requested.
+If the TSPEC element is included within a GCR Request subelement(#1220) that has the GCR delivery method set to GCR-SP, a Maximum Service Interval field equal to 0 indicates that the continuous service period used by the Active GCR-SP delivery method is requested.

 Change paragraph 10 of 7.3.2.30 as follows: